-Database systems use locking mechanisms to manage concurrent access to shared data, ensuring data consistency and integrity.
-Locking mechanisms prevent multiple transactions from modifying the same data simultaneously, which can lead to data inconsistencies and errors.
+Database systems use locking mechanisms to manage concurrent access to shared resources, ensuring data consistency and integrity.
+Locking is a crucial aspect of database performance optimization, as it prevents multiple transactions from modifying the same data simultaneously, which could lead to inconsistencies and errors.
 In this article, we will delve into the world of locking mechanisms in database systems, exploring their types, characteristics, and implications on database performance.

 Introduction to Locking Mechanisms